kedartatwawadi/GTRAC/README.md

 ### Compression Details
 ###### Variant Dictionary compression
 The variant dictionary represents an indexed list of all the variants present in the dataset.
-For the 1000 GP dataset, the variant dictionary consisted of 4% to 5% of the memory usage of the (H,VD) representation.
+As the variant dictionary typically consists of a small portion (4% to 5% for the 1000GP dataset) of the memory usage of the (H,VD) representation, we concentrate our efforts on the H matrix compression.
+We use the same compression technique as [TGC](sun.aei.polsl.pl/tgc/) to compress the variant dictionary.
+The basic idea is to compress each type of variant (SNP, insertion, deletion and SV).
+For each variant type, the variant positions are differentially encoded ( for eg: distances between consecutive SNPs) are stored.
+For every SNP, the substituting symbol is stored, for INS the length and the inserted symbols are stored etc. All these values are encoded using a variant of arithmetic coding with appropriate contextual models.
+More details can be found in the the [TGC](sun.aei.polsl.pl/tgc/) paper.

+###### Binary Matrix Compression
+The binary matrix compression implementation is rather slow right now, as we have concentrated on the local decompression speeds, which is generally the more important factor.
+For the 1000GP dataset, the compression algorithm required 15 to 30 mins for the compression of the variant information corresponding to a chromosome.

+We experimented with different values of parameter K for forming the symbol matrix.
+For K being multiples of 8, it was observed that memory handling is much easier.
+The random access is also effectively faster due to the byte-aligned memory handling.
+For K=16, the overall archival memory usage is similar to K=8.
+K=16 results in faster compression and haplotype-extraction (with an increase of almost a factor of 2), however the single-variant extraction times remain almost the same.
+This is expected as our haplotype substring extraction algorithm extracts the sub-string a symbol at a time Thus, increase in symbol size results in lesser symbols to be extracted for a sub-string.
+As K value increases, the memory requirement to represent the mismatching symbol C increases, however the phrase-type parameter representation requires less amount of memory.
+Overall, both of K=8 and K=16 perform quite well.